 Plan dates are key in vPlan.
-Would you like to be pro-actively alerted to approaching deadlines or missed schedules?
+Would you like to be pro-actively alerted to approaching deadlines?
 Then read on.

 In addition to the standard notifications from vPlan, you can configure your own notifications in the automation centre.
 There are several options that can trigger a notification.

-- Notification of approaching or exceeded due date.
+- Notification of approaching or exceeding due date.

-- Notification of approaching or exceeded plan date(s).
+- Notification of approaching or exceeding plan date(s).

-As always, with these automations you can also determine yourself which conditions apply, and to which users the automation will be sent.
+As always, with these automations, you can also determine which conditions apply, and to which users the automation will be sent.

 For standard vPlan notifications, please visit: Notification Centre

-1. Notification of approaching or exceeded due date.
+1. Notification of approaching or exceeding due date.

-Do you want to be informed about an approaching or exceeded deadline?
+Do you want to be informed about an approaching or exceeding deadline?
 Then set up the following automation:

 The conditions to be set on which this automation is activated are: